firecracker-microvm/firecracker/docs/prod-host-setup.md

   Firecracker should be owned by this user and group.
 Apply least privilege to the resource files owned by this user and group to prevent other accounts from unauthorized file access.
+  When running multiple Firecracker instances it is recommended that each runs with its unique `uid` and `gid` to provide an extra layer of security for their individually owned resources in the unlikely case where any one of the jails is broken out of.

 - Use Jailer's ``--seccomp-level 2`` flag to enable seccomp filter.
 The Jailer will apply a restrictive filter on what ``syscall`` and associated call